 Today (14th Sept 2020), Harrogate Borough Council announced the appointment of Gemma Rio, its new Head of Destination Management.
 Gemma will create a new Destination Management Organisation (DMO) for the district of Harrogate.

-The role will involve working closely with the Council, Think Harrogate, Harrogate BID, and other organisations such as Harrogate Hospitality and Tourism Association to further grow economic impact and support the district's recovery plans following the Covid-19 pandemic.
+The role will involve working closely with the Council, Harrogate and Ripon BIDs, Harrogate Hospitality and Tourism Association and other organisations and businesses right across the District to drive economic growth and support the district's recovery plans following the COVID-19 pandemic.

 Gemma will start in post in early October and joins Harrogate Borough Council from the Tees Valley Combined Authority, where she led on visitor economic growth.

 During her time in Tees Valley, Gemma established Enjoy Tees Valley - the area's first destination marketing service in over seven years.
 She successfully bid for a significant group game of the 2021 Rugby League World Cup and, most recently, developed a COVID-19 Recovery Programme for the Tees Valley visitor economy.

 Before this, Gemma held positions as Director of Marketing, Membership and Business Development for an Australian Economic Development and Destination Management Body named Townsville Enterprise.
 While overseas, Gemma also ran the Townsville North Queensland Convention Bureau and Event Bidding Fund, securing both business and leisure events to drive visitor expenditure into the destination.

 "The Harrogate District is home to some genuinely excellent visitor experiences, and I'm delighted to have the opportunity to establish its new Destination Management Organisation to ensure those experiences attract more and more high-spending visitors.